Psyhe/UniversityProjects/README.md

 This repository contains various smaller university assignments, including:

-ASK: solutions to algorithmic problems
+ASD: solutions to algorithmic problems

 labyrinth: a project that finds a way out in a k-dimensional labyrinth